leolanese/Becoming-Functional/markdowns/do-declarative-programming.md

 console.log(resultsAvg);
 ```

-// better do
+// better do <br />
-// the following example is declarative because there are no control flow statements and there are no state mutations
+// the following example is declarative because there are no control flow statements and there are no state mutations <br />
-// resultsAvg is not reusable, but the add, addMany, div, mapProp, and avg functions they are.
+// resultsAvg is not reusable, but the add, addMany, div, mapProp, and avg functions they are.<br />

 ```javascript
 const add = (a: number, b: number) => a + b;